 "In undertaking this project, nearly fifty years after the excavations were started, I have been very conscious that the original work was inspired by aims no longer recognized as viable and executed by methods which were largely inadequate...It would be to confound the evil if the results of this excavation were for these reasons ignored and the finds, with what is left of the records, allowed to suffer further neglect.
 It would be particularly so at a time when fresh excavations at Kish on this scale are unlikely, though modern development there is radically modifying the site.
 Ideally all three collections should be fully published as a single unit..." (pp. viii, xxi)

-The Kish web site details the history, progress, and future prospects of the Kish Project, a federally funded effort to virtually reconcile and publish, in both print and digital formats, the expansive—and divided—collection of ancient material culture from the Mesopotamian city of Kish.
+The Kish Project was a federally funded effort to virtually reconcile and publish, in both print and digital formats, the expansive—and divided—collection of ancient material culture from the Mesopotamian city of Kish.

 Image above: Akkadian period shell cylinder seal with its impression from Kish, Iraq.
 Catalog Number 1497.156670. © The Field Museum.